anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Go put your creed into the deed.
-Nor speak with double tongue.
+Quote: I find hope in the darkest of days, and focus in the brightest.
+I do not judge the universe.

-By: Ralph Waldo Emerson
+By: Dalai Lama